Last updated on November 25th, 2019 at 11:32 pm

-I am not a big believer in TV in the bedroom, but because my living room is so often filled with teenagers these days, I now have a small one that sits on a dresser in the corner of my room.
+I am not a big believer in TV in the bedroom, but because my living room is so often filled with teenagers, I now have a small one that sits on a dresser in the corner of my room.

-The teenagers were particularly loud with their video games and their late night Saturday TV, so I decided to turn on PBS out of San Francisco on channel 9 to drown out their sounds.
+Tonight, the teenagers invading my home were particularly loud with their video games and late-night Saturday TV, so I decided to turn on PBS on channel 9 to drown out their noise.

-I wasn’t exactly popular when I suggested it to the group.
+I wasn’t exactly popular when I suggested that we needed more big dream goal setting for the 8WD offline support group.

-The Law of Attraction has come under fire ever since the James Ray catastrophe with the sweat lodge and deaths in Arizona, so just mentioning the phrase can bring on a lot of controversy, but I have always liked what Jack Canfield has to say.
+The Law of Attraction has come under fire ever since the James Ray and The Secret catastrophe with the sweat lodge and deaths in Arizona, so just mentioning the phrase can bring on a lot of controversy, but I have always liked what Jack Canfield has to say.

-Here’s a video portion of the show I watched Saturday night where he talks about goal setting –
+Here’s a video portion of the show I watched Saturday night on PBS where Canfield talks about goal setting –

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.